-A tool for annotating pictures (and PDF-files) is Evernote2.
+A tool for annotating pictures (and PDF-files) is Evernote5.

-For websites and PDF-files:
+Websites and PDF-files

-Hypothes.is allows to create groups for sharing annotations on websites and on PDF files.
+Hypothes.is6 allows to create groups for sharing annotations on websites and on PDF files.
+Evernote is also available for annotating PDF files.

 You may expect: Students give and get better feedback.
 A common understanding is reached and agreement can be negotiated.
-Students learn to aggregate information and to focus on the relevant parts of an artefact.
+Students learn to aggregate information and to focus on the relevant parts of an artifact.

 However: This pattern can entail a change in the reading and note-taking practices of students.
 Annotating and reading annotations can be a disturbance, especially for autonomous students.
 Students have different and often very individual practices and habits for reading, annotating and taking notes.
 This pattern may very well interfere with these ingrained practices that can spur resistance.
-Some students may just read others' annotations instead of analysing the resource themselves so they lose the opportunity to learn from the activity.
+Some students may just read others' annotations instead of analyzing the resource themselves so they lose the opportunity to learn from the activity.

-Inspired by Shaffer (2018) the use of hyperlinks can utilized to explore and evaluate information sources.
-They can also the used to create a context around primary source materials thereby enriching the content and helping students and the teachers to better understand the materials at hand.
+Inspired by [Shaffer 2018] the use of hyperlinks can utilized to explore and evaluate information sources.
+They can also the used to create a context around primary source materials thereby enriching the content and helping students and the https://help.evernote.com/hc/en-us/articles/209005587-How-to-annotate-images-and-PDFs-in-Evernote teachers to better understand the materials at hand.
 The use of hyperlinks can be done in a variety of formats and apps that support this feature.
 Social media like Facebook and Twitter being notable exceptions.
 The application of hyperlinks can be done by both teachers, students and collaboratively.
-In the case of a history lesson a primary source can be enriched with hyperlinks that can support the students comprehension and understanding of the text (see figure XX above).
+In the case of a history lesson a primary source can be enriched with hyperlinks that can support the students comprehension and understanding of the text (see Figure 6).